CMU-17-214/f2023/labs/lab01.md

 Run `tsc` to compile the TypeScript code.
 You can find the output in the dist/ directory.

+### VSCode for TypeScript

-**Installing VSCode.** VSCode is a popular IDE for TypeScript which we recommend for this course.
+VSCode is a popular IDE for TypeScript which we recommend for this course.
 It works for TypeScript out of the box, no further set up needed.

 Install VSCode following [instructions](https://code.visualstudio.com/) on its homepage or use your operating system's package manager.